awsautomation/dev-picluster/README.md

 The following environment variables need to be set:
-* dockerFolder - Where the Dockerfiles' are
+* DOCKER - Where the Dockerfiles' are
 * PORT - Port that the master listens on
 * AGENTPORT - Port that the agent listens on